 - Sourdough Blueberry Thyme Scones

 Cantaloupes are sweet and juicy and are high in vitamin A and vitamin C. Their high water content also helps to ward off dehydration.

 Cantaloupe should have a sweet smell, yellow-tinged skin, a thick texture rind, and no stem.
 Avoid cantaloupe that has an overly sweet smell and soft spots.

 Whole cantaloupes can be stored on the counter for up to four days.
 Cut cantaloupe should be refrigerated and can be stored for up to two days.

-Cut off the stem end about 3/4 inch from the end.
+Cut off the stem end about ¾ inch from the end.
 Place the melon cut end down on a cutting surface.
 Cut the melon in half and gently scrape out the seeds with a spoon.
 Cut as desired.

-There are also many varieties of sweet cherries, Bing probably being the most well known.
+There are also many varieties of sweet cherries, Bing and Ranier probably being the most well known.
 They are super sweet and juicy and best when eaten fresh.